urastogi885/obstacle_avoidance_simulation/README.md

 - The full-version would help you install *Gazebo* as well.
 If you have ROS Kinetic pre-installed on your machine, use the following [*link*](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) to install *Gazebo* on your machine.
-- Check the version of ROS to ensure successful installation by running the following command on your terminal window:
+- Ensure successful installation by running *Gazebo* via your terminal window:
 ```shell script
 gazebo
 ```